 The elementary and middle school programs have been merged with special education to reflect integrated to merged programs with emphasis in special education in accordance with state guidelines.
-Candidates in these programs must take at least 12 hours in special education in order to become certified in these programs.
-Candidates in secondary education programs must take at least 3 hours in special education.
-All candidates must learn about IEP and have the opportunity to work with students with disabilities during field experiences utilizing the teacher work sample and other key assessments in order to assess student learning gains.
-Structured experiences are provided for candidates to work with limited English proficient students.
+Candidates in these programs take at least 12 hours in special education in order to become certified in these programs.
+Candidates in secondary education programs take at least 3 hours in special education.
+All candidates participate with IEP teams and work with students with disabilities during field experiences utilizing the teacher work sample and other key assessments in order to assess student learning gains.
+Structured experiences require candidates to work with limited English proficient students.